 - Obtain Bachelor's Degree or higher from a regionally accredited university

 - Meet the Basic Skils Requirement

 - Demonstrate subject-matter competency with the CSET Test or an approved college or university program

 - Pass the Reading Instruction Competence Assessment (RICA) test (applicants who hold a valid California teaching credential other than internship credentials, internship certificates, and emergency permits are exempt from this requirement)

 - Complete an accredited Education Specialist Credential program in an education specialist category

 To obtain a Clear Education Specialist Instruction Credential, an individualized induction plan must be completed.

-If you have a BA/BS degree and have met other requirements, you may be eligible for an internship program while you complete the coursework necessary for a credential.
+If you have a bachelor's of arts or bachelor's of science (BA/BS) degree and have met other requirements, you may be eligible for an internship program while you complete the coursework necessary for a credential.